Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Brawley, Thigpen, Cobb-Hunter, Henegan, Loftis and Clemmons
+Brawley, Thigpen, Cobb-Hunter, Henegan, Loftis, Clemmons, Henderson-Myers, Dillard, Rose and Rivers

 Document Path: l:\council\bills\agm\19445wab19.docx